March 25, 2026 4 min read

 In many areas throughout the Mid-Atlantic Region the water will run swift and deep through the mountains and make some of our favorite river, stream, creek, waterfall and mountain spring destinations even more beautiful.

-Plan Ahead:We are big fans of impromptu adventures, but it is helpful to remember that outdoor recreation is more popular than ever, so having a basic plan for where you plan to go, where you plan to stay if you're doing an overnight adventure, and making sure you have permits/reservations where they are needed is always a good idea.
-Many campgrounds don't open as early as spring adventurers expect, so be sure to check on that!
+Plan Ahead:We are big fans of impromptu adventures, but since outdoor recreation is more popular than ever, having a basic plan for where you plan to stay if you're doing an overnight adventure, and making sure you have permits/reservations where they are needed is always a good idea.
+Note that many campgrounds don't open as early as spring adventurers expect, so be sure to check on that!
 Many forest roads remain gated closed longer than one may expect as well.
-Note: your Purple Lizard Mapsprovide lots of detail for each area we map in PA, OH, and WV and are good references for how to contact land managers if permits are needed.
+Note: your Purple Lizard Mapsprovide lots of detail for each area we map in PA, OH, VA, MD and WV and are excellent references for how to contact land managers where permits are needed.

 Porcupines are active in the spring - just like us, they are happy to be outside again!
 That whole 'they can shoot their quills' concept is a myth, you can get very close to a porcupine if they let you.